Navigating font licensing, image by Thomas Neumann

 Just pick the licence and head to checkout.

-For example, get for yourself (designer) a Desktop Licence in one order, and a Web Licence for your client in the next.
+For example, get a Desktop Licence for yourself (the designer) in one order, and a Web Licence for your client in the next.

 You cannot list multiple names or companies for the Licence Holder.

-Remember: the Licence Holder can only be one entity—either a company, an organisation, or an individual.
+Remember that the Licence Holder can be only one entity: a company, an organisation, or an individual.

 If your company gets bought or merges with another company, make sure to let us know.